 How to download Microsoft Windows Malicious Software Removal Tool

 If you can't find the Windows Malicious Software Removal Tool on your PC, here's how to download it:

 First go to Microsoft Windows Malicious Software Removal Tool page here (screenshot below).

-Choose your operating system and prefered language and then click 'Download'.
+Choose your operating system and preferred language and then click 'Download'.